Skip to main content

 Piñata Filler Calculator — How Much Candy & What to Put In (2026)

-We've filled piñatas for thousands of parties — and most parents over-pack by 40% until the piñata tears at the rope.
+Most parents over-pack a piñata by roughly 40% — until it tears at the rope.
 This calculator gives you the exact candy weight, non-candy items, and piñata size for your guest count and age band.
 No more guessing between "small" and "large" at the party store.

 How we calculate this →